Get

 Which Breed Is Right for You?

-Domestic Shorthairs can have a wider range of personality traits, but they’re also healthy and hardy.
+Domestic Shorthairs can have a wider range of personality traits, but they’re also generally healthy and hardy.
 American Shorthairs will almost always be affectionate and intelligent, but they can suffer from a wider range of health conditions.
 Both these breeds are at risk of developing obesity, so however cute your new cat may be, keep on track with their rations and remember to take into account those treats!

 Related Reads: